abacuscl/basicimprovements/README.md

  - New chat messages for the new commands.

  ### Backups
  The backups run every 24 hours and the default backup folder is: `/plugins/BasicImprovements/backups`.
-By default the start time is 23:00 (11:00pm), but you can configure this time as well.
+By default the start time is 24:00 (12:00am), but you can configure this time as well.
 Use the `/backup` command to run a manual backup before the automatic backup time.

  A backup consists of the entire server folder but not previous backups to save storage space.
 You can configure the number of kept server backups as well.

+ If you stop the server while a backup is in progress, the server will wait until the backup is finished before shutting down completely.

  ### Single Player Sleep
  When one player sleeps, it sets the whole server's time to day and clears all weather.
 Now you no longer require all players